What is Community Supported Herbalism (CSH)?

 Volunteer days run from 10am to 4pm with a 1hr lunch break and chance to ask Alice questions during this break.
 Please arrive on-time if you plan to come

 We hope you’re feeling as inspired as we are about bringing Community Supported Herbalism to Sussex.
-There’s only one other similar project in the UK with another starting up and many more in the USA and Canada.
+There was only one other similar project in the UK which is no longer running with another starting up and many more in the USA and Canada.
 If you’re interested in delving into the world of herbal CSH schemes then take a look at this blog post which contains lots of links to other projects around the world.